-Perhaps you remember playing that old card game "War" as a youngster?
-Even though you're a grown-up now, you can continue to play this very lively game from the comfort of your very own home.
+Perhaps you remember playing that old card game War as a youngster?
+Even though you're a grown-up now, you can continue to play this very lively game from the comfort of your home.

 Now, playing Casino War online is merely a few clicks away, just as game rules, betting structure and odds, in case you need to refresh the memory.

 Casino War is quite possibly the simplest game you can play.
-Aside from being able to count and recognise the difference between jacks, queens, kings, there's no required skill.
+Aside from being able to count and recognise the difference between jacks, queens and kings, there's no required skill to play.
 This, of course, renders the game as a highly attractive for folks to play, especially when hoping to gamble without the need to think too hard.

-For the start, we would like to mention that each of the cards is ranked same as in poker so aces are the highest, followed by kings, queens, jacks, 10's, 9's etc. Suits do not matter.
+For the start, we would like to mention that each of the cards is ranked the same way as in the poker, so aces are the highest, followed by kings, queens, jacks, 10s, 9s etc. Suits do not matter.

 Each bettor, including the dealer, is dealt one card facing up.
-Again, the cards are ranked according to their face value with aces being highest.
-In situations where your card is higher than the House's, you are declared the winner, and naturally vice versa.
-In situations where your card ties the dealer's card, you may choose to either go to "War" against the dealer (you'll need to double your first bet) or "Surrender" by giving up 50% of your original bet.
+Again, the cards are ranked according to their face value with aces being the highest card.
+In the situations where your card is higher than the dealer's, you are declared the winner, and naturally vice versa.
+In situations where your card ties the dealer's card, you may choose to either go to war against the dealer (you'll need to double your first bet) or surrender by giving up 50% of your original bet.

-If you go to "War", you are dealt another card face up and so too is the dealer.
+If you go to war, to both you and a dealer is dealt another card face up.
 If your 2nd card is greater than the dealer's 2nd card, you win your original bet.
-If the dealer's 2nd card is higher than yours, the house champions both wagers.
-In cases of another tie, your doubled bet is paid out one to one.
+If the dealer's 2nd card is higher than yours, the house gets the both wagers.
+In cases of another tie, your doubled bet is paid out 1:1.

-You're free to also bet on a tie.
-Doing so and if win, pays a nice ten to one.
+You're also free to bet on a tie.
+Doing so and if you win, it pays a nice 10:1.

 To bet, you simply click the chip you want and then click on a betting area on the table.
-In order to augment your wager click on any chips placed upon the table already.
-To lessen your bet, all you do is hold down the "Shift" button situated on your keyboard and then on the chips you want to remove.
+In order to increase your wager, click on any chips placed upon the table already.
+To lessen your bet, all you do is hold down the shift button situated on your keyboard and then on the chips you want to remove.

 Yup, it's that easy.